guopei/PAIRS/README.md

 Now the patch feature extractor network is added as Feature-Extraction folder.

-Torch needs to be installed in order to run the `simple.sh` for training.
+Torch needs to be installed in order to train.

 Specify your own dataset path and pretrained model path in `simple.sh`.

+## Classification

+Simply run the second line of simple.sh at Feature Extracion Folder.
+HDF5 should be installed.

 <!---Self-defined FCN model: [LINK](http://google.com)-->